Georgia Chamber of Commerce: The Georgia Initiative

+The Georgia Initiative, originally launched in 2007, was a 5-year campaign that coordinated the Chamber's policy positions across multiple areas.
+These include Education and Workforce Development, Environment and Energy, Health Care, Tax Policy, Tourism, and Transportation.

 The Red Carpet Tour and Georgia Quail Hunt

-The Red Carpet Tour and Georgia Quail Hunt are events hosted by the Georgia Chamber of Commerce in partnership with Georgia Allies.
-Both events host business executives from around the world each year to learn about economic development opportunities offered by the state of Georgia.
-Past event participants who eventually moved their company headquarters to Georgia include Georgia Pacific and NCR.
+The Red Carpet Tour and Georgia Quail Hunt are annual events hosted by the Georgia Chamber of Commerce in partnership with the Georgia Department of Economic Development.
+These events are attended by business executives to discuss economic development in Georgia.
+Past participants that subsequently relocated their corporate headquarters to Georgia include Georgia-Pacific and NCR.

-The Red Carpet Tour is held each April and has been in existence since 1959.
-While participants visit Augusta each year to attend the Masters Golf Tournament, a second location differs from year-to-year to allow further exploration of the state.
-Locations have included Albany, Athens, Atlanta, Columbus, Dalton, Gainesville, Rome, Savannah and Valdosta.
+The Red Carpet Tour is held each year in April and has been in existence since 1959.
+Participants visit Augusta each year to attend the Masters Golf Tournament.
+A second location differs from year to year to allow further exploration of the state.
+These locations have included Albany, Athens, Atlanta, Columbus, Dalton, Gainesville, Rome, Savannah, and Valdosta.

 The Georgia Quail Hunt began in 1988, and it is held each year in southwest Georgia.
-Guests participate in quail hunting and shooting instruction on nine different southern plantations while networking with Georgia business and legislative leaders.
-Originally called the Fall Feather Hunt, the name was changed to the Georgia Quail Hunt to reflect the change in the time of year the event was held.
+Guests participate in quail hunting and shooting instructions on nine different southern plantations while networking with Georgia business leaders and legislators.
+Originally called the Fall Feather Hunt, the name was changed to the Georgia Quail Hunt to reflect the change in the time of year when the event was held.